 5. Can licenses be renewed in person?

-Yes.
-Nevada drivers of any age are always allowed to renew in person.
-In fact, it is mandatory that Nevada drivers renew in person at least once every eight (8) years.
-During these in-person renewals, the DMV will give an eye exam and may require that the person take a written and/or road test upon suspicion that the person is impaired.
+During these in-person renewals, the DMV will administer an eye exam and may require that you take a written and/or road test upon suspicion that you are impaired.5

 - blindness or any visual impairment that cannot be corrected with lenses